hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 ## 24-Mar-2021

 [15:24:30](#kVelNAym62GBsev3_4SGpaMbS9VfnrvSveW-UKmDm0A) <hiiamboris (NOT THIS ONE)>:
-@perk I've implemented your idea of a [parse tool](https://gitlab.com/hiiamboris/red-cli/-/tree/master/mockups/parse) (how I imagined it) so check it out Ì†ΩÌ∏â
+@perk I've implemented your idea of a [parse tool](https://gitlab.com/hiiamboris/red-cli/-/tree/master/mockups/parse) (how I imagined it) so check it out üòâ
 Can we improve it?

 [15:24:43](#zOhg4wnM3A6lBcBIo4ubFUnE5YVRmUJRk-2ynwbn5c0) <hiiamboris (NOT THIS ONE)>: